atl-jugheads/atl-jugheads.github.io/readme.md

 ### Why are there fees?

 Community doesn't mature properly with free events.
-An hot krispy kreme donuts aren't free.
+And hot krispy kreme donuts aren't free.

 ### Why is there an Atlanta Jupyter User's Group?

 Jupyter is a diverse piece of software that supplies value in different domains and programming languages.
 The Atlanta Jupyter User Group Meeting uses Jupyter as a medium to bring people together and blend ideas across the diverse tecnology space in the Atlanta Metro region.

 ### Can I Use Reuse This Source?

 This source code is intended to be a Jupyter notebook specific means of organizing events.
-After the first event, there will be a first a release of the this tool; which will be used for the second event on Dec 16, 2017.
+After the first event, there will be a first a release of this tool; which will be used for the second event on Dec 16, 2017.